VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -remoteRead.tlsServerName string
     	Optional TLS server name to use for connections to -remoteRead.url.
 By default the server name from -remoteRead.url is used
   -remoteRead.url vmalert
-    	Optional URL to Victoria Metrics or VMSelect that will be used to restore alerts state.
+    	Optional URL to VictoriaMetrics or vmselect that will be used to restore alerts state.
 This configuration makes sense only if vmalert was configured with `remoteWrite.url` before and has been successfully persisted its state.
 E.g. http://127.0.0.1:8428
   -remoteWrite.basicAuth.password string
     	Optional basic auth password for -remoteWrite.url -remoteWrite.basicAuth.username string